 - Free and Confidential Advocacy Based Counseling involves the primary focus on safety planning and on the empowerment of the participants through reinforcing the participants autonomy and self-determination.
 Also including emotional support and crisis intervention.
 Please note that if a survivor is seeking more long term support such as therapy to process the trauma experienced the Respect Advocate can assist with connecting them with our Counseling Psychological Services (CAPS) here on campus.

-- Accompaniment which includes the option of being accompanied by an advocate while navigating the different system/entities such as hospital, Counseling Psychological Services (CAPS), law enforcement and Title IX adjudication process.
+- Accompaniment which includes the option of being accompanied by an advocate while navigating the different system/entities such as hospitals and medical providers, Counseling Psychological Services (CAPS), law enforcement, courts, and Title IX adjudication process.

 - Medical Options such as obtaining a sexual assault forensic exam from local hospital.

 A sexual assault forensic exam affords the opportunity to collect any DNA that may have been left by the offender.
 The kit is filled with tools that may be used by the examiner for evidence collection during the forensic medical exam.
 The exam will most likely begin with the examiner obtaining a complete and thorough medical history from the victim.
 The medical forensic exam also involves a head to toe physical examination, which includes the genital area.
 This may also include:

 - Collection of blood, urine and hair samples.

 - Photo documentation.